exasol/sphinx-github-pages-generator/doc/developer_guide/developer_guide.rst

     poetry run poe push_pages_current  # creates or updates github-pages/<current-branch-name> and pushes it to origin poetry run poe push_pages_release  # creates or updates github-pages/<latest-tag> and pushes it to origin

-These are also be used in the CI to build and publish the documentation of this project.
+These are also used in the CI to build and publish the documentation of this project.

 #############
 Documentation